lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2023-08-23-Propositions_as_Types.md

 $$ \lambda x. b(x) : A\to B$$

 provided $b(x):B$ for arbitrary $x:A$.
+Note by the way that we have not used dependent types.
+They are only needed if we want to have quantifiers.

-In a [prior post]({% post_url 2021-11-24-Intuitionism %}) I have described how other logical symbols are rendered as types, specifically in the context of Martin-Löf type theory.
+In a [prior post]({% post_url 2021-11-24-Intuitionism %}) I have described how other logical symbols are rendered as types, in the context of Martin-Löf type theory.
 In particular, the type $(\Pi x:A) B(x)$ consists of functions $\lambda x. b(x)$ where $b(x):B(x)$ for all $x:A$.
 The function space $A\to B$ is the special case where $B$ does not depend on $x$.

-We need additional types, namely $(\Sigma x:A) B(x)$ and $A+B$, in order to obtain the full intuitionistic predicate calculus.
+We need further types, namely $(\Sigma x:A) B(x)$ and $A+B$, to get the full intuitionistic predicate calculus.
 AUTOMATH provided the $\Pi$ type alone, and de Bruijn even [wrote a paper](https://pure.tue.nl/ws/files/4428179/597611.pdf) cautioning against the complexity of subsequent logical frameworks.